 Qo measurements:

-Contact the designated SRF Cryogenic operator on the shift schedule put out by the Testing Coordinator.
-[If one is not on the schedule, contact them for guidance.]
+Contact the designated SRF Cryogenic operator on the shift schedule put out by the Testing Coordinator (If one is not on the schedule, contact them for guidance.).
 Inform the operator you are ready to start Qo measurements.

 The Cryo operator will over-fill the amount of liquid in the module to 92-94% and then close the JT down and let the pressure in the module pump down before closing it completely.
 When the operator gives the go-ahead, close the RT valve using the switch located in rack TL06B14.
 [Switch up: RT closed; switch down: RT open]